 Failing a grade is a possibility at an online school.
-However, the consequences are a little less dramatic than it would be the case of failing a grade at a traditional school.
+Yet, the consequences are a little less dramatic than it would be the case of failing a grade at a traditional school.
 A student is not obliged to repeat the grade from the beginning, but they instead continue from the point they failed.
 Also, grade repetition at Education World Wide (EduWW) is almost nonexistent because our online school takes measures not to fail its students and keep them on track with the learning.

 How Do We Measure Students’ Improvement

 Our mission is to keep students on track to success at all times, and our grading system follows that philosophy.
-We discussed how grading at online school looks like in our recent podcast Let’s Talk About It.
+We discussed what grading at online school looks like in our recent podcast Let’s Talk About It.

 We also track various aspects of students’ activity on the platform and consider many things, not just results on tests.
 That creates a system in which a student is focused on learning, not getting a good grade, or avoiding getting a bad one.
 Even when they do not achieve a satisfactory result, they see the tests as an opportunity for improvement, not as something they should stress about.

 We do not punish a student’s poor performance.
 Rather than demoralize them with bad grades, we try to see what seems to be the problem.
 Our teachers work with them through individual and group classes.
 They are trying to get to know the student the best they can to adjust their teaching style to each child’s needs.
 So once they have trouble with learning, it is not just their problem, it is also the problem of a teacher.
 Therefore, our teachers are trying to solve that problem together with them.